SNRose0317/Med-Sig-Builder/DOCUMENTATION.md

 - May be dosed by application amount or by weight/percentage
 - The application provides appropriate units

+#### For Special Dispensers (e.g., Topiclick):
+- Supports metered-dose dispensers like Topiclick for topical creams
+- Allows dosing in "clicks" (e.g., a standard Topiclick where 4 clicks = 1 mL)
+- Automatically calculates conversions between clicks, volume (mL), and active ingredient (mg)
+- For example: a 100mg/mL testosterone cream with 2 clicks = 0.5 mL = 50 mg

 ### 3. Frequency Mapping

 Each frequency selection maps to: